-A given sub-domain with identifier BS with supported bitstring lengths MLs in a multi-topology MT [RFC5120] is denoted further as <MT,SD,MLs> and is normally not advertised to preserve the scaling of the protocol (i.e. ISIS carries no TLVs containing any of the elements related to <MT,SD>) and is enabled by a first BIER sub-TLV (Section 6.1) containing <MT,SD> being advertised into the area.
-The trigger itself is outside the scope of this RFC but can be for example a VPN desiring to initiate a BIER sub-domain as MI-PMSI [RFC6513] tree.
+A given sub-domain with identifier SD with supported bitstring lengths MLs in a multi-topology MT [RFC5120] is denoted further as <MT,SD,MLs> and dos not have to be advertised by by default by BFRs to preserve the scaling of the protocol (i.e. ISIS carries no TLVs containing any of the elements related to <MT,SD>).
+The advertisement may be triggered e.g. by a first BIER sub-TLV (Section 6.1) containing <MT,SD> advertised into the area.
+The specific trigger itself is outside the scope of this RFC but can be for example a VPN desiring to initiate a BIER sub-domain as MI-PMSI [RFC6513] tree or a pre-configured BFER (since BFERs will always advertise the BIER sub-TLV to make sure they can be reached).
 It is outside the scope of this document to describe what trigger for a router capable of participating in <MT,SD> is used to start the origination of the necessary information to join into it.